Updated: April 15, 2020

 Entrepreneurs are multi-taskers.
 We like to do everything, and be in control of all aspects of the business.

 I’ve learned that this attitude is one of the biggest reasons why small businesses fail to grow.
-Because if you want your business to succeed and scale up, you have to learn how to delegate.
+Because if you want your business to scale up, you have to learn how to delegate.

 Don’t be afraid to hire and train people who can run your business.